Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateIf running with a high resolution is important to you, then the GeForce 840M is superior to the GeForce 820M, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce 840M is superior to the GeForce 820M, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison